-In our previous article [\arXiv{2307.12552}], we introduced local topological order (LTO) axioms for quantum spin systems which allowed us to define a physical boundary manifested by a net of boundary algebras in one dimension lower.
+In our previous article [\arXiv{2307.12552}], we introduced local topological order (LTO) axioms for quantum spin systems which allowed us to define a physical boundary (associated to a cut of the lattice) manifested by a net of boundary algebras in one dimension lower.
 This gives a formal setting for topological holography, where the braided tensor category of DHR bimodules of the physical boundary algebra captures the bulk topological order.

-In this article, we extend the LTO axioms to quantum spin systems equipped with a topological boundary, again producing a physical boundary algebra for the bulk-boundary system, whose category of (topological) boundary DHR bimodules recovers the topological boundary order.
+In this article, we extend the LTO axioms to quantum spin systems equipped with a topological boundary (domain wall with the trivial phase), again producing a physical boundary algebra for the bulk-boundary system, whose category of (topological) boundary DHR bimodules recovers the topological boundary order.
 We perform this analysis in explicit detail for Levin-Wen and Walker-Wang bulk-boundary systems.

 Along the way, we introduce a 2D braided categorical net of algebras built from a unitary braided fusion category (UBFC).
 Such nets arise as boundary algebras of Walker-Wang models.
 We consider the canonical state on this braided categorical net corresponding to the standard topological boundary for the Walker-Wang model.
 Interestingly, in this state, the cone von Neumann algebras are type I with finite dimensional centers, in contrast with the type II and III cone von Neumann algebras from the Levin-Wen models studied in [\arXiv{2307.12552}].
 Their superselection sectors recover the underlying unitary category of our UBFC, and we conjecture the superselection category also captures the fusion and braiding.